+Microsoft Access

-- Optimization techniques for improving program execution time - o Should include a discussion and demonstration of execution timing, multithreading, and inlining in Java or Python along with one additional technique for improving efficiency. - Writing technical papers in biology, computer science, mathematics - o Presenters should provide examples of technical papers from the different disciplines and talk about organization (comparing and contrasting discipline papers), voice, and characteristics of the different sections of the paper (abstract, introduction or background, methods, results/conclusion, bibliography (including how references are handled throughout the paper)) - Creating academic posters - Presenters talk about what makes a good poster, presenting examples of good and bad posters.
-Presenters should discuss how to get a poster made, including cost, time constraints, cost, and methodology. - Excel skills including Sum, Avg, Standard Deviation, Count, and Countlf functions, Pivot Tables, views with functions and with data only - Presenters should talk about theory (what information these tools provide and when they should be used) along with live demonstrations of their use.
-Dr. Crow can make MTH 203 labs available for help with the pivot tables, but the exercise given to the class should be original
+- Should include a discussion and demonstration of building 2 tables and creating queries based on those tables.
+Some queries should require relationships and complex expressions (using AND and OR).
+Presenter should demonstrate how to create a form and a report. - Writing technical papers in biology, computer science, mathematics - Presenters should provide examples of technical papers from the different disciplines and talk about organization (comparing and contrasting discipline papers), voice, and characteristics of the different sections of the paper (abstract, introduction or background, methods, results/conclusion, bibliography (including how references are handled throughout the paper))

+Creating academic posters

+- Presenters talk about what makes a good poster, presenting examples of good and bad posters.
+Presenters should discuss how to get a poster made, including cost, time constraints, cost, and methodology. - Excel skills including Sum, Avg, Standard Deviation, Count, and CountIf functions, V-Lookup, views with functions and with data only, simple graphs (at least bar, scatterplot, histogram) - o Presenters should talk about theory (what information these tools provide and when they should be used) along with live demonstrations of their use. - Demonstrate the capabilities of the R programming language including a simple script and creating different types of graphs from a dataset.
+Also show R-Shiny basics - Demonstrate the capabilities of the Visual Basic Programming Language including a program that uses buttons, textboxes, and reads, displays, and updates a file.